Sole Proprietorship

 Because a sole proprietorship isn't a separate legal entity, the owner typically signs checks, contracts, and lease agreements in his or her own name.
 Likewise, payments made to a sole proprietorship are made out to the owner’s name.

-If you operate a sole proprietorship and wish to conduct business under an assumed name, you can register a “doing business as” name (DBA) for your company.
-With a DBA, you can even open a business bank account and receive payments under your fictitious name.
+If you operate a sole proprietorship and wish to conduct business under an assumed name, you can register a “doing business as” (DBA) name for your company.
+You can even open a business bank account with a DBA and receive payments under your fictitious name.

 Employees and EINs